sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 This figure illustrates the F1-Score per class obtained by ViT-Base/16-384.

-# 5. Comparing Vision Transformers and CNNs for Food Classification
+## 5. Comparing Vision Transformers and CNNs for Food Classification
 I am impressed by the remarkable performance of Vision Transformers (ViT) in computer vision tasks.
 Recently, I started a project to classify 101 food types using the vanilla ViT-Base/16-224 network.
 After seeing promising results, I decided push the boundaries and aim to surpass the current performance.

 The following table compares deep learning architectures **with a similar number of parameters** (86-88 million).
 The models include Transformers and Convolutional Neural Networks (CNNs) and were evaluated based on accuracy, false positive rate at 95% recall (skipped for simplicity), and performance on an Intel Core i9-9900K CPU and NVIDIA RTX 4070 GPU, using a consistent training configuration (learning rate, epochs, batch size, optimizer).

+The assessed models are briefly described next:

+* [ConvNeXt-Base](https://arxiv.org/abs/2201.03545): A convolutional neural network (CNN) inspired by the simplicity of modern vision transformers.
+It incorporates improvements like inverted bottlenecks and layer normalization to enhance performance while retaining the efficiency of CNNs.
+* [ResNeXt101 32X8D](https://pytorch.org/vision/main/models/generated/torchvision.models.resnext101_32x8d.html): A deep CNN architecture that builds on ResNet by introducing grouped convolutions, which split the filters into smaller groups for better feature extraction and increased model capacity without significantly increasing computational cost.
+* [ViT-Base/16-224 and ViT-Base/16-384](https://arxiv.org/abs/2010.11929): As already mentioned, these are ViT models that divide input images into patches and process them using transformer architectures.
+The numbers indicate the patch size (16x16) and input resolution (224x224 or 384x384), with the larger resolution offering better accuracy at the expense of computational efficiency.
+* [DeiT-Base/16-384](https://arxiv.org/abs/2012.12877): A Data-efficient Image Transformer (DeiT) that improves upon ViT by introducing data-efficient training techniques and token-based distillation, resulting in strong performance without requiring massive datasets.
+* [Swin-V2-T-Base](https://github.com/microsoft/Swin-Transformer): A Swin Transformer that uses shifted windows to efficiently model long-range dependencies.
+This hierarchical architecture enables scalability to higher resolutions while improving accuracy and efficiency in image classification tasks.

 | **Model**            | **Type**       | **Num.
 Params** | **Accuracy** | **CPU Performance** | **GPU Performance** |
 |----------------------|----------------|-----------------|--------------|---------------------|---------------------|